0x4A4D00/lx7_simd_intrinsic/README.md

 ## Overview
+SIMD (Single Instruction, Multiple Data) intrinsic functions are a type of instruction that allows for simultaneous processing of multiple data elements.
+This means that a single operation can be applied to multiple values at the same time, improving performance and reducing execution time.

-Simple implementation of SIMD intrinsic functions for the ESP32S3 microcontroller with lx7 architecture.
+In this implementation, SIMD intrinsic functions have been made available for use on the ESP32S3 microcontroller with lx7 architecture.
+The goal is to provide a simple way to take advantage of these instructions.

 ## Features
 - Vector Addition